Healthy You - Every Day

 When it comes to avoiding the flu, frequent hand washing is important.
 Washing your hands frequently and correctly can help remove viruses and other microbes from your skin.
 Alcohol-based hand cleansers can be used when you can’t wash your hands with soap and water.

-Remember to avoid touching your face after touching surfaces that others have touched like: doorknobs, cabinet handles, telephones, faucet handles, microwave or fridge handles, remote controls, shopping cart push handles, etc.
+Remember to avoid touching your face after touching surfaces that others have touched such as doorknobs, cabinet handles, telephones, faucet handles, microwave or fridge handles, remote controls, shopping cart push handles, etc.

 Also, clean surfaces to help remove viruses.
 The CDC says common cleaners, including soap, chlorine bleach or hydrogen peroxide, can kill the flu virus on surfaces.